server-mechanic/mechanic/README.md

 ## Features

+### Pros
 * Evolve your servers step by step.
 * Write server migrations in your favorite language.
 * Focus on the migrations instead of developing reusable plugins.
 * Minimal overhead, no central server required.

+### Cons
+* List of migrations can get very long for new installs.
+So it is well suited for virtual machines and containers you can take a full snapshot of.

 ## Installation